exp0se/bro-intel-generator/README.md

 Download some reports in html or pdf format

+Reports can't have whitespaces in names, so you will need to rename those with whitespaces because bro doesn't understand whitespaces in resulting files.

 Then feed them to tool like this
 ```
 ./intel_generator.sh -f apt_report.pdf -p